sweng-epfl/public/sdp/Process.md

 This means keeping track of each member's progress to ensure nobody falls behind, scheduling the standup meetings, making sure pull requests get feedback on time, and so on.

-## Weekly meeting
+## Sprint meeting

-At the end of each sprint, you will write a summary of problems you had update the project board, then have your weekly meeting with members of the staff.
+At the end of each sprint, you will write a summary of problems you had update the project board, then have a meeting with members of the staff.

-The summary should be in a `Sprint N` page in the repo wiki, where N is the week number.
+The summary should be in a `Sprint N` page in the repo wiki, where N is the sprint number.
 In it, each member in alphabetical order writes a few sentences about any problems they encountered in terms of process, what they should have done instead, and how they will improve in the future.
 The Scrum Master also writes the same for the entire team.
 Writing this summary will help you reflect about how to improve and will help the staff know what kind of guidance you need.
 The summary must be about the _process_, not about _implementation_ details.

-Please read the [example of a weekly summary](./ExampleSummary.md) to get an idea of what we expect.
+Please read the [example of a sprint summary](./ExampleSummary.md) to get an idea of what we expect.

 Updating the project board means creating a new "Done in sprint N" column and moving all items that are fully done in there, i.e., the tasks whose pull requests are all merged, the user stories whose tasks are all done, and the bugs which have been fixed by merged pull requests.